0x414A/emacs-config/README.md

 This is a homegrown `emacs` config that I have more or less had for the past 2 years.

-Works best if your capslock is mapped to esc.

 I use [cask](https://github.com/cask/cask) to manage packages.

 I also start up `emacs` in daemon-mode.